osherjacobs/LabWork_Findings/golden-dmsa.md

 Clone or download the repository and build from source using Visual Studio.
 The compiled binary and its dependency (`CommandLine.dll`) are found at:

 GoldendMSA\bin\x64\Release\goldendMSA.exe

 GoldendMSA\bin\x64\Release\CommandLine.dll

+Both files are required.
+Transfer them to your attack platform (Kali HTTP server) before execution.

 ### Prerequisites